Fireboy DML: 2018–2020: LTG and Apollo

 His breakthrough single "Jealous" first appeared on YBNL Nation's collaborative album, YBNL Mafia Family (2018), before being re-released on 25 March 2019.
 The song is composed of guitar riffs, traditional drums and percussion; it combines African harmonies with elements of country and soul music.
-"Jealous" was produced by Cracker Mallo and is centered around love and the complicated feelings that go along with it.
+"Jealous" was produced by Cracker Mallo.
 The visuals for "Jealous" were directed by Director K.

 In June 2019, Fireboy DML released the ballad single "What If I Say".
 It was produced by Pheelz, who incorporated a mix of percussion, ambient synth harmonies, and a drum riff into the production and plugged by Olaitan.
 The visuals for "What If I Say" was directed by TG Omori.
-On 1 August 2019, Fireboy DML released another single titled "King", where he declares his worth to his love interest.
-The accompanying music video for "King" was directed by TG Omori; it contains images of Fireboy and his love interest in a rose petal embellished Rolls-Royce, and images of him singing at a fashion show where models walk on a runway.
+On 1 August 2019, Fireboy DML released another single titled "King."
+The accompanying music video was directed by TG Omori; it contains images of Fireboy and his love interest in a rose petal embellished Rolls-Royce, and images of him singing at a fashion show where models walk on a runway.

 Fireboy released his debut studio album, Laughter, Tears and Goosebumps, on 29 November 2019.
 It was initially scheduled for release on 25 November.
 The album's music is a brand of R&B that combines love and social issues with empirical songwriting.
 LTG comprises 13 tracks and doesn't feature any guest artist; it amassed over 6 million streams on Spotify three days after its release.
 It received generally positive reviews from music critics, but was criticized for being labeled an "Afro-Life" record instead of an R&B album.
 LTG was supported by the previously released singles "Jealous", "What If I Say", and "King".
 The single "Vibration" was a fan favourite.